Ferixy/VMFirst/README.md

 The main advantage of VMFirst is ease of use and the time you can save with it.
 It is designed to let you focus on real important stuff while it gets the VM ready for you, which makes it great for **Mass VM installing** or **Repeated VM installation**.

-I made this script for myself, but I decided to upload it here.
-I hope you find it useful as well.
+I made this script to speed up my VM configuring process, but I decided to upload it here for anyone who might need it.
+I hope you find it useful.

 ## Usage
 ### Note: Run the script as administrator